Kara Thrace: Back with the fleet

 During a patrol over a gas giant where the fleet is refueling, she sees a Cylon Raider and pursues it into a storm system which resembles her mandala.
 She is forced to abandon the pursuit when her Viper is at risk of implosion from the pressure.
 Although she felt several impacts during her pursuit, then-Chief Galen Tyrol finds no damage to her Viper and gun camera footage showed no evidence of any Raider, leading many to believe Kara had been hallucinating.

 Adama is concerned Kara might have burned out, but he leaves the decision to ground her up to Apollo as CAG.
 Apollo decides to give her another chance and offers to fly as her wingman on her next patrol.
 During the patrol, Starbuck sees another Raider and again pursues.
 Her Viper is hit by debris and she is knocked out.
 She experiences a conversation with an Avatar with the appearance of Leoben set in her apartment on Caprica.
-The avatar forces Kara to confront her past, the abuse she received from her mother and the guilt she feels for leaving her mother to die alone.
-The avatar comments Kara has been running from her past just as she has been running away from death for her entire life and implies eventually, she will have to confront her fears and her "destiny".
+The avatar forces Kara to confront her past, the abuse she received from her mother, and the guilt she feels for leaving her mother to die alone.
+The avatar comments Kara has been running from her past just as she has been running away from death for her entire life and implies that eventually, she will have to confront her fears and her "destiny".
 Moments before regaining consciousness in her Viper, Kara realizes the person she is speaking to is not the Cylon Leoben Conoy, and states, "You're not Leoben."
 The avatar grins and replies, "Never said I was."
 She awakens in her Viper cockpit as Apollo is calling for her to break off and ascend, or the atmospheric pressure will kill her.
 Starbuck keeps flying into the storm and tells Lee to leave her.
 She is encompassed by white light and certain calmness.
 Apollo witnesses her Viper imploding, with no sign that she survived.

 In the cliffhanger Season 3 finale, "Crossroads, Part II", Starbuck reappears in the same Viper that she was flying at the time she disappeared and is discovered by Apollo, appearing to be alive and well, but the reason for her sudden resurrection has yet to be revealed.
-She tells Apollo not to "freak out" it is really her and she has been to Earth and will show them the way.
+She tells Apollo not to "freak out" - it is really her and she has been to Earth and will show them the way.